writethedocs/www/docs/conf/portland/2024/news/cfp-reminder.rst

 We have published our `sponsorship prospectus <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/sponsors/prospectus/>`_ for the conference, and are open for new sponsorship inquiries.

-We have some interesting new sponsorship options with sponsored workshops.
-We will also run the `job fair <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/job-fair/>`_ again this year, helping documentarians and organizations connect with each other.
 Check out the sponsorship prospectus for more details and to reserve your spot today.

 Looking forward to seeing you all here soon!